gucci is creating a brand new world in japan

 Like I said...
 I don't make too many plans!
 Right now, I know I want a massage!

-What did you think of Gucci before collaborating with them?
+What did you think of Gucci before collaborating with the house?

 I always wondered how I would look dressed in various pieces of clothing, from different brands.
 For Gucci, I was thinking I'd rather wear it for a party, but that was before I worked with them.
 Now I think about Gucci differently.
 Wearing Gucci and collaborating with Gucci are two very different things.
 I have had to truly understand the philosophy of the brand to be able to reinterpret it.